There’s a lot of hype surrounding bitcoin wallet newcomer Exodus, with its versatile design and multi-currency features.

-Exodus has been around for a little more than a year, but its biggest claim to fame is its intuitive, user-friendly platform.
-The Exodus desktop wallet gives you all the bells and whistles to control an entire cryptocurrency portfolio, but is designed for people who have never actually used an exchange.
+Exodus’ biggest claim to fame is its intuitive, user-friendly platform.
+The Exodus desktop wallet aims to give you all the bells and whistles to control an entire cryptocurrency portfolio, but it’s designed for people who have never actually used an exchange.

 - Windows (64-bit), Mac OS and Linux.
 Users can also join the Exodus Movement on Slack, a popular messaging platform.